jingenw/careercoach4.0/Task 2/README.md

 questions 1) shoudl i add a cache layer? does it make sense given how fast the carpark info is updated?
 2) does sqs make sense here for decoupling? i already have rds proxy.
 3) how shoudl i partition the table?
 3) how to make the api globally available?
 4) is s3 needed for static assets?

-ADD SEPARATE FLOW FOR READING AND WRITING!!!

-Lmabda has max concurrency of 1000!